 RESERVATIONS & DEPOSIT Early reservations are recommended to guarantee your reservation as several of the accommodation providers with which we make arrangements on your behalf have limited capacity.
 All services are strictly on a request basis, both for air travel and land requirements and subject to availability of seats and hotel/lodge/camp rooms and cruise cabins.
 A guaranteed non-refundable deposit of \$500 per person (\$700 per person for programs which include a cruise component), together with the applicable travel insurance premium, is required with your reservation request.
 Tour extensions and, where applicable, seat upgrades in aircraft cabin categories higher than economy, are also subject to additional non-refundable deposits as detailed in each specific program's brochure.
-Reservations made for travel within 105 days of the travel date will require full payment at the time of reservation.
+Reservations made for travel within 95 days (105 days for programs which include a cruise component) of the travel date will require full payment at the time of reservation.
 Certain non-standard arrangements may require higher deposit and the same will be advised to you at the time of booking.
 Please be aware that some airfares (outside of our group air blocks) require full payment at time of booking and will be advised to you accordingly at the time of your booking confirmation.

-FINAL AND/OR BALANCE DUE PAYMENT: Guaranteed payment of all balances due is no later than 105 days prior to departure date.
+FINAL AND/OR BALANCE DUE PAYMENT: Guaranteed payment of all balances due is no later than 95 days (105 days for programs which include a cruise component) prior to departure date.
 If payment of the balance due is not received by the stipulated date, we reserve the right to cancel your reservation without refund of deposit.

 CREDIT CARD PAYMENTS: Visa & MasterCard credit cards are accepted as form of payment.
 We do accept any other kinds of cards, including either American Express or Diners Club.
 Your online authorization by way of our Online Registration Form acts as your approval for the credit card provided as part of your registration to be charged for both the initial deposit (and travel insurance premium, where applicable) as well as the future balance payments on the date they become due, together with any other charges due relating to the booking that have been requested by you in writing (including by current or future electronic mail communication).
 For registrations that are not received via our Online Registration Form, but instead are forwarded to DOT/OT/BIC by mailing, faxing or e-mailing a scanned completed copy of our (non-online) Registration Form, your signature on such (non-online) Registration Form verifies your approval for your credit card to be charged.
-No services will be provided without receipt of either the authorized Online Registration Form.
+No services will be provided without receipt of either the authorized Online Registration Form or the duly signed (non-online) Registration Form.
 Third party payments may have restrictions.